Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise D (5 minutes)

-1. Create the file `exercise-D.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-D.js` script in the folder `week-1/InClass`
 2. Write a program that:
     - creates a variable called `colors`
     - assigns colors "blue" and "yellow" as a comma separate string to `colors`